It takes roughly 66 days to form a habit. So for 9 weeks look at the bright side of your life, and you will rewire your brain.

 An optimist believes in the optimal usage of all the available options no matter how narrow the supply.
 As a result, optimistic people are able to better see the bigger picture.
 They can more accurately visualize and mange the present possibilities.
 For comparison’s sake: An idealist focuses only on the absolute best aspects of situations, a pessimist sees no positive possibilities at all, and an optimist strives to see all the possibilities so they can find the best possible option among them.

 So when picking lemons off a lemon tree, an idealist reaches for the ripest looking lemon and expects it to be the tastiest, a pessimist settles for whichever one is closest, while an optimist picks all the lemons in sight and makes lemonade.
-(Note: Angel and I further discuss this habit of optimism in the Happiness chapter of our New York Times bestseller, “Getting Back to Happy: Change Your Thoughts, Change Your Reality, and Turn Your Trials into Triumphs”.)
+(Note: Angel and I further discuss this habit of optimism in our New York Times bestseller, “Getting Back to Happy: Change Your Thoughts, Change Your Reality, and Turn Your Trials into Triumphs”.)

-2. Optimists give themselves grace and acceptance.
+2. Like an optimist, give yourself grace and acceptance.

 As a child you impressed and inspired yourself on a daily basis.
 You ran, jumped, swung, sang, and danced openly without a care in the world — without worrying about what everyone else thought of you.
 You didn’t need anyone else’s constant approval, because deep down you knew you were amazing.